 - Using drugs causes an increased risk of victimization.
-Judgment errors and decreased ability to recognize danger when under the influence of drugs increases the risk of crimes being committed against them.
+Judgment errors and decreased ability to recognize danger when under the influence of drugs increase the risk of crimes being committed against them.
 Route activity theory – The people they spend their time with are in similar situations and few are people who may be able to help support them in a positive manner.
-This study finding that most of the drug user group suffered victimization in public places and strangers and by people they knew could support this theory.
+This study found that most of the drug user group suffered victimization in public places by strangers and by people they knew could support this theory.

-- Using addictive drugs is because of victimization that has been experienced.
-Flipping it around, when a person has been the victim of violence this can have a great impact on their sense of self, their self-esteem and confidence and is highly associated with depressive disorders.
+- Using addictive drugs is because of the victimization that has been experienced.
+Flipping it around, when a person has been the victim of violence this can have a great impact on their sense of self, self-esteem and confidence and is highly associated with depressive disorders.
 When in this state of mind, using drugs to relieve the anxiety and difficulty in dealing with their feelings may become an escape route.

-- Both the victimization and the drug abuse is caused by other confounding factors such as poor mental health, living conditions, social exclusion, family violence or employment troubles.
+- Both victimization and drug abuse are caused by other confounding factors such as poor mental health, living conditions, social exclusion, family violence or employment troubles.
 This is a more rounded theory taking into account the range of external influences and factors which are interlinked with drug abuse, including mental health.
 This confirms the complexity of trying to understand the why behind a behavior or a phenomenon such as victimization.

 A clear problem with the current study is the reliance on self-reported data from research participants.
 Their honesty in the answers they provided and accuracy about their own experiences should be a factor to be aware of when interpreting these results.
 Furthermore, we cannot be sure the control group participants from the community didn’t have any substance misuse or mental health problems as no measure or dataset was available to work from in that regard.